Bobotet/rsschool-cv/cv.md

 ## About me: ##

-I’m a second-year student of BNTU.
-During the first course I independently studied the front-end.
+I'm 18 and I'm a second-year student of BNTU.
+During the first course I independently studied front-end technologies.
 Now I decided to try my hand at this course.
-I'm wondering how far I can go in this course and, if I can complete it, will I get a job
+I'm wondering how far I can go in this course and, if I can complete it, will I get a job.

 ## Skills: ##
 * HTML